JoelQ/hystorical/README.md

 # Hystorical

-Hystorical is a simple solution for managing explicit historical datasets.
-Provided that your records have a `start_date` and `end_date`, Hystorical will take care figuring which records are currently active, which were active during a particular date range and managing the archiving of records.
+Hystorical is a simple solution for managing historical datasets.
+Hystorical takes care of determining which objects are currently active or active on a particular day.
 It makes the following assumptions:

 * Objects in the collection have `start_date` and `end_date` attributes
 * `start_date` and `end_date` return a ruby `Date` object
-* the start and end dates can be accessed via either `[]` method or the `.` operator
+* Typically members of the collection will be objects or hashes, but anything that implements start_date and end_date via `[]` or `.` can be used.
+* Current objects have a `nil` end_date

 ## Installation